sohansai2009/RISC-V-Core/README.md

 # 🧠 Custom RISC-V Core

 This project implements a **RISC-V Core** built completely from scratch using **SystemVerilog**.
-It began as a **Single-Cycle RV32I processor** and has now been extended into a **5-stage pipelined CPU** with an evolving memory hierarchy.
+It began as a **Single-Cycle RV32I processor** and has now evolved into a **5-stage pipelined CPU** with an expanding memory hierarchy.
-The design includes all core components — Instruction Memory, Decode Unit, Register File, Execute Unit, Data Memory, Control Unit, Branch Control Unit, and a Program Counter Register.
+The design includes core components such as the Instruction Memory, Decode Unit, Register File, Execute Unit, Data Memory, Control Unit, Branch Control Unit, and Program Counter Register.
-As part of the architectural improvements, a **direct-mapped instruction cache** has also been implemented to accelerate instruction fetch performance.
+A **direct-mapped instruction cache and data cache** have also been implemented as part of the memory subsystem.

 ---

 ## 🏗️ Core Architecture Diagram

-Below is the complete architectural block diagram of the RISC-V processor, including the Instruction Cache, Data Cache, and Core CPU structure:
+Below is the complete architectural block diagram of the RISC-V processor, including the Instruction Cache, Data Cache, and CPU pipeline structure:

 ![RISC-V Core Architecture](RISC-V_Core_Modified.png)